GainorB/gradeCodePens/README.md

 node main.js grade
 ```

+or

 ```javascript
 node main.js g
 ```

 or

-need to run: `npm link` to set up system link
+need to run: `npm link` to set up a system link

 ```javascript
 gradecodepens grade